Free things to do in San Francisco

 A trip to the always-free Randall Museum would be worth it just for the panoramic city views from the top of Corona Heights Park.
 But now there’s much more to see.
 The science and nature museum just completed a $9 million renovation in 2018.
 The new and improved space features a high-tech STEM lab, science and ceramics studios, and fully redesigned exhibit spaces.

 The Ferry Building’s Saturday morning farmers market is a sampler’s paradise—with an unparalleled view of the Bay Bridge.
 The stalls lining the dock out back are generous with tasters, meaning you can gorge on the Bay Area’s freshest fruit, cheese, bread, ice cream, hummus, nuts, and more without spending a dime.

-Admission to the De Young Museum costs $15 and $28 for special exhibits.
+Admission to the De Young Museum costs $26; $41 if you want to see the special exhibit.
 But admission to the Hamon observation tower is always free.
 Bypass the lines and take the elevator up to the 9th floor.
 There, the stunning, glass-encased space overlooks all of Golden Gate Park, downtown San Francisco, the Bay, and the Marin headlands.
 One wall is swathed in an enormous topographical map of the city, so you can pinpoint locations from multiple bird’s-eye perspectives.

-Every third Wednesday of the month, the hopheads of the San Francisco Brewers Guild give beer lovers a lift between five different local bars.
-The route and breweries change every month—check drinksfbeer.com for the line-up—and the hop-on/hop-off shuttles stop every 10 minutes at each of the venues.
+The first Wednesday of the month, the hopheads of the San Francisco Brewers Guild give beer lovers a lift between eight local breweries on the South Side.
+The hop-on/hop-off shuttles runs about every 30 minutes for four hours, beginning at 6:30pm.
 The ride is free, the beer is on you.